spacetelescope/wfc3tools/docs/wfc3tools/calwf3.rst

 `calwf3` is part of HSTCAL package, which can be downloaded separately from its GIT repository in the `Spacetelescope <https://github.com/spacetelescope/hstcal>`_ area.
 It is also installed along with the STScI distributed package `Astroconda <http://astroconda.readthedocs.io/en/latest/installation.html>`_ .

-A detailed description of the improved `calwf3`, Version 3.3, which is more generally referred to as the UVIS2.0 update, will be available in a future publication of WFC3 Data Handbook and several ISRs which will accompany the update.
+A detailed description of the improvements in `calwf3 v3.3`, which is more generally referred to as the UVIS2.0 update, can be found in the `February 22, 2016 issue of the STAN <http://www.stsci.edu/hst/wfc3/documents/newsletters/STAN_02_23_2016#STANIssue22-CALWF3Version3.3>`_.

 The current WFC3 Data Handbook can be found at  http://www.stsci.edu/hst/wfc3/documents/handbooks/currentDHB/ .
 In the meantime, if you have questions not answered in this documentation, please contact STScI Help Desk (help[at]stsci.edu).